 To further this theory, some believe that if we notify our counterpart of our weakness –say in the form of a self-deprecating joke– it will redound to the benefit of a strong follow up impression.
 The subtext involves the idea that doing so will end their search for our weakness, and the feeling of superiority they gain will allow them to feel more comfortable with us.
 This, we hope, will result in them enjoying our company more.

-Some of the times, these additions are made to complete the rhythm of a joke, or story, but most of the times it’s done to insert some element of superiority or inferiority.
+Some of the times, we commit to these additions to complete the rhythm of a joke, or story, but most of the times it’s done to insert some element of superiority or inferiority.
 Thanks to certain situation comedies, and the effect they’ve had on the zeitgeist, some jokes, stories, and thoughts feel incomplete without some element of superiority or inferiority attached to it.
 I used to be a qualifier, until I realized that too many people were exploiting my qualifiers for their own sense of superiority.
 It was so bad, at one point, that I couldn’t say anything halfway intelligent without someone adding the equivalent of “Ross, you’re zipper is down” at the tail end of it.

 “They’re all going to hell,” a friend of mine commented when we passed a group of Muslims.
-When I asked why she thought this, she said: “They don’t accept the Lord, Jesus Christ as their personal savior.”
+When I asked why she thought this, she said, “They don’t accept the Lord, Jesus Christ as their personal savior.”

 On the flip side of the coin, a Muslim friend of mine seemed forever curious about the American way of life.
 She would ask me questions about the motivations I had for doing what I did.
 It dawned on me later that she was searching for points of superiority.
 She saw the Muslim religion as a clean religion from which she gained a feeling of purity.
 There is nothing wrong with that, of course, until she used that as a weapon of superiority against me.

 Another friend of mine (we’ll call him Steve) informed me that a mutual friend of ours (we’ll call him David) was not intelligent, and because of that the two of them did not have substantial or engaging conversations.
-I informed Steve that this may be due to the fact that David was much younger than us.
+I informed Steve that this might be due to the fact that David was much younger than we were.
 Steve agreed with that to an extent, but he stated that he thought it had more to do with David’s education level.
 Steve informed me that he considered me intelligent and that I provided well-rounded conversation topics, based on my well-rounded intelligence … even though I didn’t have a college degree.
 I smiled.
 I don’t know why I smiled, but that delusional blanket he wrapped me in was quite warm and comfortable.
 I felt like an absolute fool later when it dawn on me that Steve’s greater goal was not to insult David, or compliment me, but to attempt to define his own feelings of superiority through comparative analysis.
 I thought of confronting him with this, but I’ve always felt guilty about revealing others in this manner.
 It’s never gained me anything more than a feeling of superiority.
 It tends to leave the other person feeling bad about their identity, it has hurt their feelings, and it has cost me friendships.
 That guilt thing would not permit me to lift that warm and comfortable blanket from us to reveal us for who we are.

 As a result, Steve did start reading the news more often, and he did try to start formulating opinions on the news of the day to gain entrance into our discussions.
 The opinions he did offer tended to be of a more clichéd variety that sounded as if they came straight off a late night talk show Tele-prompter, or a Saturday Night Live episode.
 They were not of an individualistic, provocative variety.
-As a result, his opinions were often dismissed on that basis.
-Nothing that David and I ever discussed was noteworthy, or over-the-top intellectual, but we formed a mutual appreciation for the other’s knowledge, even though most of our discussions were antagonistic.
+As a result, we dismissed his opinions on that basis.
+Nothing that David and I ever discussed was noteworthy or over-the-top intellectual, but we formed a mutual appreciation for the other’s knowledge, even though most of our discussions were antagonistic.
 It was that appreciation, and I assume, Steve’s inability to find a place in it, that led him to feel the need to remind us that he had an intellectual superiority that we were neglecting.

 After tiring of all the games that Steve and I played over the years, I finally broke down one day and said, “Do you think that you’re superior to me?”
 I realized that this was a violation of the modern rules of psychological warfare, but I couldn’t take the ever-present chess match anymore.
-Being a good friend, and a modern psychological warrior, well-schooled in the PC/HR tactics of guerrilla warfare, he gave me an equivocation steeped in relative constructs.
+Being a good friend, and a modern psychological warrior, schooled in the PC/HR tactics of guerrilla warfare, he gave me an equivocation steeped in relative constructs.
 Being the obnoxious man I was, I asked him to break it down.
 “Would your competitive feelings change if you saw me start walking down a hall with more confidence?
-Would this shatter your beliefs to such a degree that you asked me what had changed?
-Would you ask me if I received a promotion, won the lottery, or if I got laid the night before?
+Would that shatter your beliefs to such a degree that you asked me what had changed?
+Would you ask me if I received a promotion, won the lottery, or if I had sex the night before?
 Would you become so obsessed in your search for an answer regarding my new walk that you wouldn’t be able to sleep at night?
-What if I decided to start walking down hallways without moving my arms at all?
+What if I began walking down hallways without moving my arms at all?
 Would you consider that walk kind of freakish, a little funny, and an inferiority on my part?
 Or,” I asked, “Would you then consider me an equal?”